danielnegreiros/danielnegreiros/README.md

 <br />

 - 👋 Hi, I’m Daniel, @danielnegreiros
-- 👀 I’m passionate about helping people and companies making their lifes better using the best technologies available.
+- 👀 I’m passionate about helping people and companies make their lives better using the best technologies available.
 - 🌱 I’m working at Kyndryl and always giving my best

 <br />